KarlEnglert/pdsnd_github/README.md

 2020-03-24

 ### Project Title
 Bikeshare Project with Python Code

 ### Description
-Describe what your project is about and what it does
+The Python programm is calculating some statistics on bikesharing data.

 ### Files used
 Include the files used